empower-ai/sql-agent/README.md

 ### Accessing Database Metadata

-You can list all databases / tables and check table schema by using the `/info` slach command.
+In the Slack app, you can list all databases / tables and check table schema by using the `/info` slach command.

 - `/info dbs` command lists all databases accessible via DSensei.
 - `/info tables dbname` command lists all tables in the database `dbname`.
 - `/info schema dbname.tablename` command shows the schema of table `dbname.tablename`.

+In the web chat, you can simply click the "Show Schemas" button.

 ### Querying Database

 To interact with DSensei in your Slack workspace, type @dsensei in any channel where you want to run a query and enter your query request, for example: "@dsensei, show me the number of daily active users in the past 7 days".

+To interact with DSensei using the web app, simply type the question in the input box, like you chat with ChatGPT.

 DSensei will translate your request to an SQL statement, run the SQL, and reply with the result in a thread.
 If you think the query is incorrect, you can directly edit the query in Slack, and make it re-run the query.